-These are landmark achievements.The Duke of Cambridge
+These are landmark achievements.The Prince of Wales

 Catherine and I are delighted to be with you.
 We have just had a fascinating tour of the Engine Assembly Building, where we have seen for ourselves why the Seletar Campus is such an exciting facility.